 12. Tala loan app

 The Tala loan app, formerly Mkopo Rahisi, was launched in 2014 and has become one of the most popular lending apps.
-With Tala Loan App, you get instant loans of up to Ksh 30,000 directly into your M-Pesa.
+Tala offers instant loans of up to Ksh 30,000 directly to your M-Pesa account.

 To apply for the loan, download the app from Google PlayStore or IOS App Store, install it on your phone, register, and use it.

-After linking your phone number to the app, the app will scan your M-Pesa transaction history, SMS, and CRB status. they will use the data to determine your credit score so that an appropriate loan amount is allocated.
+After linking your phone number to the app, the app will scan your M-Pesa transaction history, SMS, and CRB status.
+They will use the data to determine your credit score to allocate an appropriate loan amount.

 Tala has a 30-day loan service with a 7 to 19% fee or a 21-day loan service of 5 to 14%.